7 die in Philippine ferry fire; over 120 rescued from water - NewsBreak

 Many of the 134 passengers and crew jumped into the water and were plucked from the sea by motorboats and cargo vessels, coast guard officials said.

-“Fishing boats and other vessels were able to approach quickly and everybody helped, so the rescue was fast,” Portales said by telephone, adding that many of those rescued were in shock and had to be treated for burns and bruises and given dry clothes and shoes.
+“Fishing boats and other vessels were able to approach quickly and everybody helped, so the rescue was fast,” Portales told The Associated Press by telephone, adding many of those rescued were in shock and had to be treated for burns and bruises and given dry clothes and shoes.

 Pictures released by the coast guard showed fire engulfing the ferry and dark smoke billowing from it.
-Injured survivors on stretchers were taken to waiting ambulances while a rescuer tried to revive an unconscious survivor by pressing on his chest.
+Injured survivors on stretchers were taken to waiting ambulance vans while a rescuer tried to revive an unconscious survivor by pressing on his chest.

-The coast guard said everyone on the ferry had been accounted for and 24 people who were injured were taken to a hospital.
+The coast guard said everyone on the ferry had been accounted for and 24 people who were injured were brought to a hospital.

 Portales said seven passengers died from burns and drowning and one possibly had a heart attack while floating in the water.